 CompassionConnects was developed with support from the Peter Lougheed Leadership College’s unique undergraduate program at the University of Alberta.

-Our Inspiring Speakers Series is about starting important conversations on the many ways cancer impacts patients, families, and caregivers.
+Our Inspiring Speakers Series presented by CPA Alberta is about starting important conversations on the many ways cancer impacts patients, families, and caregivers.

 Past guests of Sorrentino’s Compassion House share their experiences with cancer treatment and recovery.
 They voice their authentic experiences with a cancer diagnosis while also sharing what helped them heal both their body and mind.